The options on how the benefits can be provided depends on the type of pension plan that is being used to provide the benefits.

 Phased drawdown is when a combination of TFC and income is used each year to provide the required income.
 Only the amount needed to provide the income is moved into income drawdown, the balance remains uncrystallised.
 Assuming that the member doesn't require the maximum permitted TFC at the start, this combination provides maximum flexibility.

-Phased Uncrystallised Funds Pension Lump Sum although this is not income drawdown it can achieve a similar result as phased income drawdown.
-The member would crystallise the amount required each year, which would be a mixture of TFC and taxed income.
+Phased uncrystallised funds pension lump sum although this is not income drawdown it can achieve a similar result as phased income drawdown.
+The member crystallises the amount required each year, which would be a mixture of TFC and taxed income.
 Not all plans allow phased UFPLS.

 If benefits are taken by either phased drawdown or UFPLS any protected TFC would be lost.

 There is no limit on the value of pension saving that can be built up by a member.
 However, if they exceed the lifetime allowance when they are taken, the amount in excess of the lifetime allowance will be subject to a tax charge known as the lifetime allowance charge.

 It is possible for members of pension schemes set up before 6 April 2006 to protect the benefits they already had on 5 April 2006.
 There are 2 types of protection - primary protection and enhanced protection.
 Members had until 5 April 2009 to apply for primary or enhanced protection.